M2-Class/bracesInIfConditions/readme.md

-# Using Braces in Conitionals
+# Using Braces in Conditionals

 I got the following question from a student: "For an if statement, when do we and don’t put the brackets around the statement?"